facebook

 What I am interested in is people questioning their assumptions to seek the heart of God.
 It is so common in the evangelical world to think of the Republican Party as the Christian Party and the Democratic Party as something else.
 This is still true even in the age of Trump when the admonition in Micah 6:8 to do justly, love mercy, and walk humbly is irreconcilable with the leadership of the Republican Party.

-It is reasonable to argue that the platform of one party adheres better to Christain values than the other.
+It is reasonable to argue that one party’s platform adheres better to Christian values than the other.
 Reasonable people can come to different conclusions on that.
 But, neither party is all good nor all bad.
 Neither party is Christian.

 You can be a Christian and a Democrat.
 You can be a Christian and a Republican.

-This essay is from our Anastasis Series where we resurrect articles from the past that are either still relevant today.
+This essay is from our Anastasis Series, where we resurrect articles from the past that are still relevant today.
 This piece was first published on March 20, 2020, and has been lightly edited and updated.